-Dr. Salter’s AICM goes far beyond the traditional sickness approach as well as the traditional Concierge approach in several ways: first by incorporating the principles of Functional Medicine.
-Dr. Salter is a member of the Institute for Functional Medicine (IFM) and is certified by Functional Medicine University.
-This approach is grounded in the paradigm of food as medicine, and also addresses detoxification, gastrointestinal health, hormone balance, lifestyle, therapeutic nutritional supplements and mind-body strategies.
-In addition to evaluating and treating patients through the “eyes” of Functional Medicine, Dr. Salter’s training as a British Osteopath and an American Chiropractor also allows her to evaluate patient’s issues in the context of those paradigms.
+Dr. Salter’s AICM goes far beyond the traditional sickness approach as well as the traditional Concierge approach in several ways: first by incorporating the principles of Holistic Medicine and Functional Medicine.
+Dr. Salter is a member of the Institute for Functional Medicine (IFM) and is board certified in Integrative Holistic Medicine.
+This approach is grounded in the paradigm of food as medicine, and also addresses detoxification, gastrointestinal health, hormone balance, lifestyle, therapeutic nutritional supplements, and mind-body strategies.
+In addition to evaluating and treating patients through the “eyes” of Functional Medicine & Integrative Holistic Medicine, Dr. Salter’s training as a British Naturopath & Osteopath and an American Chiropractor, also allows her to evaluate patient’s issues in the context of those paradigms.

 One of the operating principles in Osteopathy is “structure governs function”, and one of the main operating principles in Chiropractic is that the body’s innate healing ability is influenced by modulation of the nervous system.The cranium, spine, joints, connective tissue, and muscles, are interconnected through an extensive, complex network of fascia that contains blood vessels, lymphatic vessels and nerves.
 Addressing this system, especially the autonomic nervous system through Chiropractic and Osteopathic approaches is essential to overall health and well-being.